anschino/ccsl/page_research_conferences_domestic.md

 # Domestic conferences

+28. Jeongwon Kim, Sangwon Hwang, Sangmin Kim, Zhilin Fu, __Jihwan Moon__, and Inkyu Lee,
+__"Implementation of IoT Protocols for an Acoustic-Based On-Campus Attendance System,"__
+2026 Winter Conference of the Korea Information and Communications Society (KICS), 04 Feb. - 06 Feb.
+2026.

 27. __Suan Lee__, __Yehyun Jo__ and __Jihwan Moon__,
 __"Implementation of IoT Protocols for an Acoustic-Based On-Campus Attendance System,"__
 2026 Winter Conference of the Korea Information and Communications Society (KICS), 04 Feb. - 06 Feb.
 2026.